How AOL helps protect your account

 - Never give your password or ASQ if you are prompted to in a link sent to you in an email, chat room or pop-up window.

 - Don’t be fooled when a suspicious email, link, chat room or pop-up window claiming to be AOL asks for your password or ASQ.
 Our team at AOL will NEVER ask you for your password, ASQ or other personal information.
 Whenever AOL needs to contact you for official purposes, you will receive AOL Certified Mail.

-- Always sign out if you are not using your AOL account.
-If you use your AOL account on a public computer, make sure to sign out of your AOL account when you are finished, and Clear cookies, cache, history and footprints in your browser.
+- Always sign out if you're not using your AOL account.
+If you use your AOL account on a public computer, make sure to sign out of your account when you are finished, and then clear the web browser's cache.
 Use the Remember Me or Store Password feature only on your personal computer.